ednieuw/DCF77-transceiver-clock/README.md

 This clock is still in development</p>
 <p> <This clock is still in development</p>
 <p><img alt="DCFklok" height="450" src="DCFklok.jpg" /></p>
-This clock uses the DCF77-signal and display the received bits.</br>
+This clock decodes the DCF77-signal and displays the received bits.</br>
 The software makes use of an algorithm that collects the readings in the loop and does not use interrupts.</br>